tidesdb/tidesdb/readme.md

 This process merges pairs of SSTables into a new SSTable, and deletes any redundant data.
 The compaction process ensures that the number of SSTables remains low, and that read performance is optimized.

+> [!WARNING]
+> Still in beta stages, use at your own risk and check back often for updates.

 ## Features
 - [x] Embeddable storage engine
 - [x] Variable-length byte array keys and values